-☐ Impacted communities must be at the ☐ Different avenues may be available to push heart of advocacy efforts, including for reforms: aim advocacy asks at the institurecognizing that community members are tion or individual with the power to make best placed to advise on the impact of change, or be clear about how they will ethnic profiling and potential solutions. influence others to achieve your aims. ☐ A holistic approach is needed to effecti-☐ Regional and international human rights vely address ethnic profiling: consider the monitoring mechanisms can be useful in legal framework and accountability, data drawing attention to national practices on collection and analysis, and community ethnic profiling. engagement and dialogue. ☐ International advocacy must be linked to Take time to carefully map the national advocacy to ensure impact. stakeholders able to implement and support reforms. ☐ Be realistic about the limits of some common advocacy asks; stop forms, training, and Advocacy is the art of persuasion: workforce diversity are all important, but also prepare arguments carefully and creatihave well-documented limitations in directly vely and seek multiple pressure points changing police practice.
-Consider recomwhere possible. mending broader accountability mechanisms that that may be harder to refuse.
+- Different avenues may be available to push for reforms: aim advocacy asks at the institution or individual with the power to make change, or be clear about how they will influence others to achieve your aims. - Regional and international human rights monitoring mechanisms can be useful in drawing attention to national practices on ethnic profiling. - □ International advocacy must be linked to national advocacy to ensure impact. - Be realistic about the limits of some common advocacy asks; stop forms, training, and workforce diversity are all important, but also have well-documented limitations in directly changing police practice.
+Consider recommending broader accountability mechanisms that that may be harder to refuse.